St. Aloysius' College, Galle: Sports

 Sports is a major part of St. Aloysius’ College.
 Cricket, Basketball, Rugby, Football, Hockey and Swimming are some of the sports among over 20 sports in College.

 Rugby

 Rugby takes a prominent role as it has a history starting from 1980s.
 As a foot step of that, with the motto ‘‘ Born with the Stuff ’’ Rugby was introduced at St. Aloysius’ in latter part of 1980s.
 The first historic match was played in 1992 against Richmond College.
 Taking centre stage of the annual sporting calendar are the St. Aloysius' - Richmond Rugby Encounter.

 Basketball

 The annual St.Aloysius'- Mahinda basketball encounter, is an annual basketball match played between St.Aloysius' College and Mahinda College, Galle.

 Cricket

-The Battle of the Glory of Galle is an annual one-day encounter cricket match played between the cricket teams of Vidyaloka College and St. Aloysius' College, Galle.
-The contest was started in 2019 under the principal of Vidyaloka College;Prasanna Senewirathne, and the principal of St. Aloysius' College, Galle,Nayanapriya Perera and Anura Gamage.
+St. Aloysius' College, Galle, maintains a prominent cricket tradition, participating in several annual "Big Match" encounters that serve as key fixtures in the Southern Province's school cricket calendar.
+These matches are frequently hosted at the Galle International Stadium.

-By 2025, four annual competitions have been held, with St. Aloysius' College, Galle having won three times, while Vidyaloka College has yet to win.
-In 2024 and 2025, the match ended in a draw due to bad weather conditions.
-Along with this, a one-day competition for under 15 is also held annually.
-The matches are held at the Galle International Stadium.
+The college’s primary annual fixtures include: